R-spondin 4

 For chromosome 20, R-spondin 4 is a protein in humans that is encoded by the RSPO4 gene.

 This gene encodes a member of the R-spondin family of proteins that share a common domain organization consisting of a signal peptide, cysteine-rich/furin-like domain, thrombospondin domain and a C-terminal basic region.
 The encoded protein may be involved in activation of Wnt/beta-catenin signaling pathways.
-Mutations in this gene are associated with anonychia congenita.
+Mutations in this gene are associated with anonychia.
 Alternate splicing results in multiple transcript variants.[provided by RefSeq, Sep 2009].